 The paper is organized as follows: Section 2 provides an overview of the statistical data analysis.
 The results of the statistical comparison of the composition of investments made in the real sector of Russia and the US with view of sources and the property structure are given.
 In this case some features of the national statistical accounting systems of each country, affecting the results of the comparative analysis, are also considered.
 The result of this comparison is the conclusion on the action of two different institutional models of financing of economic reproduction processes in the economies of Russia and the US - "state as an investor" and "state as a regulator", respectively, which are given in section 3.
-In order to explain the reason why in the analyzed countries prevail the identified models, the author uses the concept of X-and Y-institutional matrices.
-Its main provisions, the most significant in the present context, are given in section 4.
-The paper ends with the conclusions given in section 5.
+The paper ends with the conclusions given in section 4.